Post Summary: What To Expect at Burgdorf Hot Springs (Updated Fall 2021)

 There is also a cabin map online outlining the location of each, and to our surprise, we discovered that every one of them was fairly close together on site.

-Note: It is not recommended to arrive on-site and book your overnight stay for that same night.
+Note: You cannot arrive on-site and book your overnight stay for that same night.
+You must book in advance.

 Caring For Your Rustic Cabin